mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

 ## Building 'context aware' components

-Describe how to build components (microservices) that are able to work across tenancy contexts; i.e. they should be parameterised with context-settings, as well as able to 'detect' what store is currently active, for example.
+TODO: Describe how to build components (microservices) that are able to work across tenancy contexts; i.e. they should be parameterised with context-settings, as well as able to 'detect' what store is currently active, for example.